SFMASTER66/Aws-Lambda-User-Management/README.md

     "dateOfBirth": "2020.01.01"
 }
 ```
-We need to put the format above in the JSON in Postman

-Get all users:
+Get all users: (No value in the body when testing in AWS as **CloudFront doesn't allow GET with body**)
 ```
 https://zks14wqiff.execute-api.ap-southeast-2.amazonaws.com/production/users
 ```
-Get a user: (Remove the data in Postman in JSON if it is tested in AWS as **CloudFront doesn't allow GET with body**)
+Get a user: (No value in the body when testing in AWS as **CloudFront doesn't allow GET with body**)
 ```
 https://zks14wqiff.execute-api.ap-southeast-2.amazonaws.com/production/users/{userId}
 ```